paulellement/paulellement.github.io/README.md

 # paulellement.github.io

-This is personal website made as a part of an application to the web executive position for the McGill Outdoors Club.
+This is personal website made as a part of an application to the Web Executive position in the McGill Outdoors Club.
-It's a very informal site; its purpose was to showcase my personality on top of my web-design abilities.
+It's a very informal site; its purpose was to showcase my personality as well as my web-design abilities.
 I got the role.